 But the key to making this really successful is to put an even bigger focus on the transformational aspect of building a strong mindset and framework for teams and the organisation.

-“You have to enable your team with the right structures to work in a self-organized way, transparently, collaboratively, productively and fruitfully.”
+“You have to enable your team with the right structures to work in a self-organised way, transparently, collaboratively, productively and fruitfully.”

 There’s a lot of trust when teams can work without control and you can foster that collaborative spirit with a strong vision or target picture, where they really want to work together to change something.
 Therefore, to allow for this collaboration, you need more than online tools, you need to rethink the way you approach leadership in hybrid working environments to be successful.